yahoo/fluxible/docs/api/Plugins.md

 // or this.context.getFoo() from a React component
 ```

+N.B.
+In order for component context plugins to be available to all components, it is necessary to use a solution like [`provideContext`](http://fluxible.io/addons/provideContext.html).

 Example plugins:
  * [fluxible-plugin-fetchr](https://github.com/yahoo/fluxible-plugin-fetchr) - Polymorphic RESTful services
  * [fluxible-plugin-routr](https://github.com/yahoo/fluxible-plugin-routr) - Routing behavior